ibigen/PHASEfilter/docs/introduction.rst

 Identifies heterozygous variations and create three VCF files: 1) valid; 2) heterozygous variants; 3) loss of heterozygous (LOH).
 Only make the analysis in one direction, from reference A to reference B.
-It accept 5 mandatory parameters and two optional parameters.
+It accept 5 mandatory parameters and three optional parameters.
 It is also possible define the threshold of Heterozygous/Homozygous variants based on Allele Count (AC) that must exist in the VCF file.
 These values are added by the caller, like GATK.
 A threshold that allow to remove variants with low Allele Frequency values it is also possible.